-(word Da+31).
+The IND# output signal goes low when the device is outputting the last word of a 32-word burst sequence (word Da+31).
 When the starting address was loaded with LBA#, the 5-bit burst address counter was set to 00000b.
 The counter increments to 11111b on the 32nd word in the burst sequence.
-If the system continues to assert BAA# low, on the next CLK the device will output the starting address data (Da).
-The burst address counter will be again set to 00000b, and will have "wrapped around."
+If the system continues to assert BAA# low, on the next CLK the device outputs the starting address data (Da).
+The burst address counter is again set to 00000b, and is "wrapped around."